vvonder/redis_plugin/README.md

 * `Auth`
    Password to use when connecting to Redis instance.
    Default: none
+* `Timeout`
+   Socket Timeout seconds to use when connecting to Redis instance.
+   Default: 0.1
+* `Interval`
+   Read Interval seconds for each plguin instants, default to use Interval config of collectd.
+   Default: 0
 * `Commandstats`
    Include Redis command statistics, from "INFO COMMANDSTATS" command.
    Default: false